 How much topical medication to prescribe can challenge the most experienced dermatologist.
 It depends on:

-- Thickness of application
+- The thickness of the application

-- Total area to be treated
+- The total area to be treated

-- Frequency of application
+- The frequency of the application

-- Duration of treatment
+- The duration of the treatment course.

 Topical formulations contain an active ingredient, often a medication or drug or botanical, and a vehicle.
-The vehicle contains water, oil, alcohol or propylene glycol mixed with preservatives, emulsifiers, absorption promoters and fragrances.
+The vehicle usually contains water, oil, alcohol or propylene glycol mixed with preservatives, emulsifiers, absorption promoters and fragrances.

 The table below describes different formulations.
 Manufacturers interpret the definitions in various ways so a similar preparation might be called lotion, gel or cream.